Cleft Lip and Palate Rhinoplasty Case in Korea_Structural Reconstruction Using Rib Cartilage

 Columella straightened

-Reinforced nostril floor improved overall symmetry
+Reinforced nasal floor improved symmetry

 Final Evaluation